-Ingesting fecal contaminated materials is required to acquire the bacterial diseases, campylobacteriosis or salmonellosis from cats.
+Ingesting fecal contaminated materials is required to contract the bacterial diseases, campylobacteriosis or salmonellosis from cats.
 Of these, campylobacteriosis is the most common, although the source is generally from kittens with diarrhea.
 Salmonellosis is rare in cats.
-The most common tapeworm (Dipylidium caninum) of cats can be acquired by humans, if they swallow the intermediate host, a flea.
+The most common tapeworm of cats (Dipylidium caninum) can be acquired by humans, if they swallow the intermediate host, a flea.
 Giardiasis has been listed as a potential zoonosis from infected cats although the status of giardiasis as zoonotic disease from cats has been questioned.